Unity through the Gospel

 The best safeguard against this threat was a shared understanding of the gospel— thus this amazing exposition of the gospel in the book we call “Romans.”

 The apostle Paul wrote so that Gentile and Jewish believers “with one mind and one voice …. may glorify the God and Father of our Lord Jesus Christ” (15:6).
 He admonished them to “accept one another, then, just as Christ accepted you” (15:7).
-The gospel (explored deeply in Romans 1-11) explains how Christ accepted us and offers the paradigm for our treatment of each other.

-We should even understand one of the apostle’s closing appeals in this light: “I urge you, brothers, to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
+Even the apostle’s closing appeal should be understood in light of this larger purpose.
+“I urge you, brothers, to watch out for those who cause divisions and put obstacles in your way that are contrary to the teaching you have learned.
 Keep away from them” (16:17).
-Unity based in the gospel is the aim.

-The way the apostle builds up to this primary purpose is a great reminder that a deeply rich theology of salvation is the basis for unified relationships in the Church.
 From the beginning, he emphasized “first to the Jew, then to the Gentile” (1:16) and in chapters 9-11, he especially encouraged humility among gentile Christians toward their Jewish brothers.
 A prominent theme undergirding this rich exposition of the gospel is the call to unity in the gospel for both Jew and Gentile.
 For example:

 “There is no difference between Jew and Gentile, for all have sinned and fall short of the glory of God, and all are justified freely by his grace through the redemption that came by Christ Jesus” (3:22-24).